Brob2nd/Smash-Remix-Debugged/readme.md

 MetaSSB / Meta Nais: Co-leader of the project, programmer, musician/composer, helper/assistant with programming and composing songs for the mod, Special Thanks.

-NewoRGBY_255/ Newo Regevoide:  Instrument Design, Musician/Arranger, helper/assistant with composing songs for the mod, Special Thanks.
+NewoRGBY_255/ Newo Regevoide:  Instrument Design, Musician/Arranger of 'Battle!
+Cyrus', helper/assistant with composing songs for the mod, Special Thanks.

 Krix08: Creator of Extended VS Stats, Music/SFX volume toggles, Sleep/Trip/Swap Music options for Punish Failed Z-Cancel, Special Thanks.
 - Special thanks to the last 3 mentioned for really helping me with Smash Remix Debugged.

 Halofactory: Creator of the Tap Jump option, programmer for Vanilla Smash Remix.

+Yaruzu: Musician/Arranger of 'Battle - Humans, Demons and...' and 'Lance Battle'

 MrMarioBros222: Fixer of the Sandbag 1P Modes crashes and animations changes.